-Place the fire extinguisher next to the work area.
+Place a fire extinguisher next to the work area.
 When you start soldering the pipe, work cautiously.

-Light the propane torch and heat the fluxed areas.
+Light your propane torch and heat the fluxed areas.
 When the solder starts flowing freely all the way around each area, it is sealed.
-Solder every area that you applied flux.
+Solder every area where you applied flux.

 Repeat the whole process on the cold water line.
 Each side of the faucet needs a water hammer arrestor.

 Turn the water on.
 Check both sides of the faucet and check for leaks.
 If there is a leak, cut off the water, drain the system through the faucet, flux around the leaking fitting, heat the leaking area until the flux starts flowing and retest the system.

 If you still hear a hammering noise, put in more water hammer arrestors near the other faucets in the house.

 Unnecessarily high water pressure can also cause water hammer.
 Bob Vila's website suggests tackling the problem at the source, by adjusting your water pressure reduction valve to below 50 psi.